 Response: The proposal does not include public gathering places, semi-public areas, or private outdoor decks or amenity areas.
-However, the on-site walkway from the right-of-way will be clearly identifiable with raised, contrasting paving and a handrail.
+However, the on-site walkway from the right-of-way will be clearly identifiable with raised, contrasting paving.
 This standard is met as applicable.